Employment Application Information

 Job Description: Paralegal (posted online as "Office Assistant")

-I am currently seeking two or more part time employees to work 8 to 24 hours per week.
+Employees usually work 8 to 24 hours per week.
 You will not work weekends.
 This will not turn into a full-time position.
 Do NOT apply if you are seeking a full time position or if you need a job with insurance benefits.

 COMPENSATION: You will start at $12/hour.
 Your raises after this depend on your performance and the profitability of my office.
 There are no health-care benefits.